alex-whan/reading-notes/code-401/class-03.md

 **1. Why would a developer choose to make data models?**

+Models are essentially constructors that use schema to create instances of documents, much like you would with a record in a relational database.
+A developer might choose to make data models in order to regulate the "shape" of data being stored in the database, or to take large amounts of disparate data and convert it into standardized instances of documents.

 **2. What purpose do CRUD operations serve?**

+"CRUD" stands for "Create, Read, Update, and Delete" - the four basic types of functionality for peristent storage.
+Create, Read, Update, and Delete are standard database commands that are the basis of this paradigm.
+If an application or model is able to perform all of these actions, it is considered "full CRUD" - meaning that, essentially, CRUD operations serve as the basis for a "complete" application.

+CRUD operations allow interactions with persistent storage - Creating/storing data (Create), accessing data (Read), updating data with new information (Update), and deleting data (Delete).
+Essentially, the full cycle of how a user might expect to interact with data in a fully-fledged application.

 **3. What kind of database is Postgres?
 What kind of database is MongoDB?**